 As a manager, it is your responsibility to ensure that the employees feel at ease so that they can give their work the best effort possible.
 Here are some remote work tips and tools to make employees successful and happy.

 2. Focus on outputs instead of the process

 Encourage employees to complete their work in the way that they find the easiest and most productive.
 Instead of paying attention to the process, focus on the outcomes.
-Remote work gives people the flexibility they need to create their own schedule and manage work in their own unique way.
+Remote work gives people the flexibility they need to create their own remote work schedule and manage work in their own unique way.
 If you don’t take advantage of this flexibility, you may not be able to see any positive results from remote work at all.